How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-After you have added the visual element, click on Publish to publish (or update) your page or post …
+After you have added your shortcode, click on Publish to publish (or update) your content …

-Once your post/page has been published, click ‘View post’ to see the results …
+After publishing your post/page, click ‘View post’ to see the results …

-As mentioned earlier, Visualizer also displays responsive graphs and charts for viewing on mobile devices …
+As mentioned earlier, the plugin also displays responsive visual elements for viewing on mobile devices …

-As you can see, the Visualizer plugin allows you to add and customize dynamic charts and graphs in your content.
-You can update your data and the changes will automatically be reflected throughout your website.
-This is one of the great benefits of using the Visualizer plugin if you’re managing dynamic graph data in WordPress.
+As you can see, Visualizer lets you add and customize dynamic charts and graphs in your content.
+You can change your data and your changes will automatically be reflected throughout your site.
+This is one of the great benefits of using the Visualizer plugin if you’re managing interactive graph information in WordPress.

-The plugin developers have created a series of step-by-step tutorials you can use to learn how to edit, customize and use the Visualizer plugin for WordPress.
+The plugin developers have created a number of step-by-step tutorials you can use to learn how to edit, customize and use WordPress Visualizer.

 Congratulations!
-Now you know how to insert beautiful bar charts and graphs into WordPress with WP Visualizer plugin.
+Now you know how to create colorful and mobile-responsive bar charts and graphs in WordPress with WP Visualizer plugin.